CindyJS/SpectrumAnalyser/README.md

 For exhibits, it is recommended to use the [kiosk-browser](https://github.com/IMAGINARY/kiosk-browser) and [xbanish-hide](https://github.com/IMAGINARY/xbanish-hide) on a minified desktop environment such as [Openbox](http://openbox.org/wiki/Main_Page).

+## Configuration

+The applet requires a click before the CindyJS widget starts.
+On most browsers this is required before access to the the microphone is granted.
+This behavior can be switched of by adding the option `autostart=false` to the URL, i.e. opening the URL `index.html?autostart=false`.

 ## Author & License
 Created by [Jürgen Richter-Gebert](https://geo.ma.tum.de/en/people/juergen-richter-gebert.html).